alexandra15/260CT/README.md

 This will allow us to debug easier.
 If you choose not to contribute towards this, then you will loose out on marks and it will not mark us down.

-Wise - Book a trip
+Wise - Book a Trip
 Gurj - Search Journey
 Alex -
 Mustafa -
 Valmar -
-Aqif -
+Aqif - Pay for a Trip